DenchiSoft/denchisoft.github.io/index.md

 ### Where do I download it?

 Download the app for your smartphone and PC/Mac.
+When there's an update, always remember to download the newest version for both PC/Mac and your smartphone.

 <b>[Click here to see the changelog.](docs/changelog.md)</b>